Configuration

 best configuration for the current system.

-However, modifying this configuration can be done using the pirogue-admin-client
+However, modifying this configuration must be done using the pirogue-admin-client

 tool after the initial installation.